 You can get a good idea of what you will see when doing research for Atlanta, like Coca Cola World (this place will make you want to be a coca cola merchandiser, lol), Martin Luther King’s Birthplace, Atlanta Zoo.
 But no one can really tell you the experience you will have when visiting the restaurants.
 And this was what Atlanta is truly about.

 Since we are traveling without our kids, a fine dining experience was definitely in order.
 Nothing beats going to a restaurant where you can enjoy the ambiance and savor every bite of the food – slowly.

 That’s how I found Ocean Prime Atlanta.

-The reason I chose this restaurant was because we are fans of seafood and steak, and when looking at their website, which does no justice to them at all, it mentioned they have a fun cocktail menu and wine selection, too.
-Pretty much everything a couple sans kids is looking to enjoy.
+The reason I chose this restaurant was that we are fans of seafood and steak, and when looking at their website, which does no justice to them at all, it mentioned they have a fun cocktail menu and wine selection, too.
+Pretty much everything a couple of sans kids is looking to enjoy.

 Our reservation was for 7:30 pm and we left at 11 pm (they close at 10 pm.
 This is a story in itself – read it below).
 This doesn’t ever happen to my husband and I. Our idea of enjoying our meals at most lasts two hours, so staying somewhere for four hours is almost a Guinness World Record breaker (at least for us).

 Virtual Tour of our dinner at Ocean Prime Atlanta GA